juanda723/reposigs/README.txt

 Here is a description of the provided feature modules:

+- Repository - Google Scholar API -

+The publication's metadata type article, book, chapter book, thesis, patent, conference and software can by import through Google Scholar API.
+The search can by shot manually or automatically.
+On the configuration, the administrator decide the rank time.

+The users are the authors that search on Google Scholar Data Base to link up the publications.
+The field Google Scholar ID Author is the central point on the search.

 - Repository - Bibtex -

 The publications have with one export format, this allow other format, BibTeX on this case.